franzhill/moxter/docs/philosophy.md

 Because good tests are actually -and surprisingly- difficult to craft, because they are tedious to write, and because nobody really cares as long as that pipeline turns green, they tend to evolve with a life of their own without any governance and direction.

-Without a clear framework or strategy, developers copy-paste setup logic, hardcode magic strings, create deeply nested helper methods, Mockito everything away ending up testing nothing more than the raw metal of the underlying frameworks.
+Without a clear framework or strategy, developers copy-paste setup logic, hardcode magic strings, create deeply nested helper methods, Mockito everything away ending up testing nothing more than the bare metal of the underlying frameworks.
 As long as "the tests pass", everybody turns a blind eye.

 The result?
 A big folder of tests that take longer to code and maintain than actually developing the feature, and where nobody truly knows what a specific test is actually verifying or why its setup context is as it is.

 ## The false sense of security

- ???
+High test coverage percentages often act as a mask.
+You can have 90% coverage and still ship a critical bug because your mocks are "lying" to you.
+If you mock your service layer to return a success, your test will pass even if the real service would have crashed due to a database constraint or a null pointer.

+"Testing with mocks is often just testing that your mocks work."

+When tests are too isolated, they fail to catch State Corruptions.
+A unit test might prove that you can create a user, and another might prove you can delete a user, but they rarely prove that you can create, update, and then delete that same user in a single cohesive flow.
+This gap is where the most expensive production bugs hide.